IRS Streamlined Filing Compliance Procedures (SFCP)

 Specifically, it is to bring non-willful applicants with foreign income, assets, accounts and investments into compliance.
 But, a person can disclose unreported U.S. income as well.

-Before the streamlined procedures were available, non-willful taxpayers were stuck using OVDP and then opting-out.
+Before the streamlined procedures were available, non-willful taxpayers were stuck using OVDP and then opting-out or trying to qualify for a very narrow “streamlined” exception.

 There are two versions of the streamlined program: